KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_plugins.rst

 .. rst-class:: clear-both

-Kdenlive start downloading all necessary files for using the GPU.
+Kdenlive starts downloading all necessary files for using the GPU.
 Once finished you should see your GPU under :guilabel:`Device` like so:

 .. figure:: /images/kdenlive2504_cuda-installed.webp
    :align: left